What is Potassium?

-Potassium plays a role in the osmotic balance between cells and interstitial fluid.
+Potassium plays a role in the water and salt balance between cells and interstitial fluid.
 This is the fluid outside our cells.

 For example, when our potassium levels are low fluids don’t move around the body as normal.
 This contributes to the blood not flowing to and from the brain correctly.

 Potassium regulates the nervous system, heart function and water balance.
 Therefore, a high potassium diet helps to reduce the risk of stroke.

 Potassium reduces bone resorption.
 This is the process by which bone is broken down.
 By increasing our intake of potassium from fruits an vegetables, we can contribute to our bones becoming stronger.
 By eating more potassium rich foods, we can improve our bone health by increasing our bone mineral density.
 Bone mineral density is a measure of bone strength.

 Potassium is required by the body for muscle movement and balancing the right amounts of fluid in and out of our cells.